-In this subject students will:
+In this subject students should:

-- become familiar with major issues and objects in the study of cross-cultural artistic exchange in art history as a discipline and within the early-modern period
+- Become familiar with major issues and objects in the study of cross-cultural artistic exchange in art history as a discipline and within the early-modern period

-- learn to give feedback on others' ideas and expression through the workshopping of written work
+- Learn to give feedback on others' ideas and expression through the workshopping of written work

-- examine and evaluate how contact between artists and cultures created new and hybrid art forms, and develop a conceptual framework for analysing those forms
+- Examine and evaluate how contact between artists and cultures created new and hybrid art forms, and develop a conceptual framework for analysing those forms

-- understand how materials and technologies of art were affected by travel and trade
+- Understand how materials and technologies of art were affected by travel and trade

-- gain a deeper understanding of basic shared themes in early-modern art, including a changing relation to the past in China and Italy, a search for new world audiences and new technologies in Benin and New Spain, or the engagement with violence and eroticism in Japan and France.
+- Gain a deeper understanding of basic shared themes in early-modern art, including a changing relation to the past in China and Italy, a search for new world audiences and new technologies in Benin and New Spain, or the engagement with violence and eroticism in Japan and France.

-Students who successfully complete this subject will be able to:
+Students who successfully complete this subject should be able to:

-- Analyse and evaluate a variety of texts, images, objects, and materials;
+- Analyse and evaluate a variety of texts, images, objects, and materials

-- participate in discussion and group activities and increase their creative and critical skills through workshopping and collaboration;
+- Participate in discussion and group activities and increase their creative and critical skills through workshopping and collaboration

-- independently devise and articulate research and ideas in both verbal and written modes.
+- Independently devise and articulate research and ideas in both verbal and written modes.